Basturs Poble bonebed

 The Basturs Poble bonebed is a mega-bonebed of hadrosaur dinosaur fossils, discovered in Catalonia, Spain.
 Hundreds of hadrosaur fossils have been found at the site, which would have been on a large island during the Late Cretaceous when the animals preserved were alive.
 Despite the enormous amount of specimens, taxonomically informative material has been scarce at the site, leading to extensive debate as to its nature.
 The number of species present, age of the individuals present in the sample, and taxonomic identity of the remains have been the primary matters of debate.
-Previous considered to represent Koutalisaurus, Pararhabdodon, or multiple, perhaps dwarf species, it is currently thought that a single, indeterminate species of lambeosaurine was present at the site, and that individuals of many different ages were present.
+Previously considered to represent Koutalisaurus, Pararhabdodon, or multiple, perhaps dwarf species, it is currently thought that a single, indeterminate species of lambeosaurine was present at the site, and that individuals of many different ages were present.

 Discovery and extent

 Marc Boada discovered, in the late 1990s, a new fossil-bearing locality 300 m from the village of Basturs, Catalonia.
 As the village already lent its name to a locality where dinosaur eggs had been found, it was named the Basturs Poble (BP) locality, "poble" derived from the word for village.
 The locality belongs to the Conques Formation of the Tremp Group, dated to the late-Early Maastrictian.
 Over ten years, from 2001 through 2011, field work was done at this site, and a massive bonebed - consisting of some one thousand skeletal elements - was discovered.
 The discovery was first reported in the literature in an abstract at the "55th Symposium for Vertebrate Palaeontology and Comparative Anatomy and the 16th meeting of the Symposium for Palaeontological Preparation and Conservation" conference in 2007.
 The authors, then, approached the bonebed under the hypothesis of a single species being present at the site.
 It was reported that all ontogenetic stages were present.

 The stratigraphic layer where the bonebed was found is 1.5 m in thickness.
 Around 95% of all remains from the site belong to dinosaurs; nearly all identified specimens from this sample belong to hadrosaurs.
 Of prepared material, 270 skeletal elements can confidently be identified as belonging to hadrosauroids.
 The number of hadrosaur specimens from the site in total could number over 500, and possibly as much as 900.
 In addition to the large numbers of fossils of the animals themselves, the BP locality is one of many sites from the Tremp Syncline where hadrosaurs tracks have been found.
 At least one track is preserved at the site, in a sandstone block from a stratigraphic level similar to that of the bonebed.
 It is the richest hadrosaur bonebed ever found in Europe, and the largest ever found in one palaeoinsular locale; as such, it is the most important hadrosauroid site of the eastern Tremp Syncline.